Financial Aid at NYU

 If you are not given credit for financial aid that was awarded to you, there are a few steps you can take to ensure your aid is reflected in your NYU e-bill.

 The most common type of hold students encounter is the "Enrollment Mismatch Hold."
 This occurs when the number of credits the Office of Financial Aid expects to see is different from your actual enrollment for the semester.
 You can clear an Enrollment Mismatch Hold by following the instructions below.
-You can also watch the video posted on this page:
+You can also watch this video:

 - Log onto the "Albert Student Center"